How Safe is Tor browser?

 However, in recent years, Tor and its abilities have been questioned.
 Many users have wondered whether Tor actually leaves them just as vulnerable as they would be if they didn’t use the software.
 In this guide to whether users are indeed vulnerable using Tor, we look at the software’s uses or benefits and ways to improve safety and online security if Tor does leave users open to online attack.

-Why do People Use Tor?
+Why Do People Use Tor?

+As briefly alluded to, Tor is an added level of protection for users when they are surfing the web.
 It provides a safe place for folks to browse the world wide web and in countries where the internet is heavily censored, it is an easy (and free) alternative.